joonaspartanen/devopswithdocker/part_1/README.md

 ## 1.15

-Link to the project in Docker Hub: https://hub.docker.com/repository/docker/partanenjoonas/react-country-app
+Link to the project on Docker Hub: https://hub.docker.com/repository/docker/partanenjoonas/react-country-app

+## 1.16

+Link to the deployed app on Heroku: https://docker-example-050120.herokuapp.com/

+## 1.17

+Skipped for the moment.